-- In accordance with the requirements of the Registration and Accountability of Organisations Legislation the following information is provided: - A. The number of persons that were at the end of the financial year recorded in the register of members as at 30 June 2021 was 1,026. - B. The number of persons who were at the end of the financial year employees of the organisation including both full time and part time employees measured on a full-time equivalent basis was 5.0 ( 3 full time employees and 4 part time employees) - C. The names of each person who has been a member of the Committee of Management and the Union Council at any time during the reporting period.
-And the period for which they held such a position are set out below.
+In accordance with the requirements of the Fair Work (Registered Organisations) Act 2009 the following information is provided:

+- A. The number of persons that were at the end of the financial year recorded in the register of members as of 30 June 2022 929. - B. The number of persons who were at the end of the financial year employees of the organisation including both full time and part time employees measured on a full-time equivalent basis was 5.0(2 full time employees and 4 part time employees) - C. The names of each person who has been a member of the Committee of Management and the Union Council at any time during the reporting period.
+The period for which they held such a position is set out below.